Set up MySQL master-slave replication

 # /usr/bin/mysql_secure_installation Enter current password for root (enter for none): ...
 Set root password?
 [Y/n] Y ...
 Remove anonymous users?
 [Y/n] Y ...
 Disallow root login remotely?
 [Y/n] Y ...
 Remove test database and access to it?
 [Y/n] Y ...
 Reload privilege tables now?
 [Y/n] Y

-- Add a TCP port 3306 rule with an insert at the last line number in the RH-Firewall-1-INPUT chain (in this case, line 10):
+- To permit connections on port 3306 (the mysqld default port), add a TCP port 3306 rule with an insert at the last line number in the RH-Firewall-1-INPUT chain (in this case, line 10):

 # iptables -I RH-Firewall-1-INPUT 10 -p tcp --dport 3306 -j ACCEPT